-5. Conclusions
+5. CONCLUSIONS

 With growing proficiency, speakers expand their constructional knowledge and combine constructions with different items.
-Furthermore, as we have seen in frequency-based indices, speakers mostly use fixed expressions and stay relatively loyal to them, from which they slightly depart in upcoming proficiency levels.
+Furthermore, as we have seen in frequency-based indices, (lower level) speakers mostly use fixed expressions and stay relatively loyal to them, though they increasingly depart from this as proficiency level increases.

 Starting with the hypotheses, in H1, we reconfirmed some of the findings of previous studies, namely that there is a statistically significant correlation, especially considering the size of the subcorpora here, between selected syntactic indices and CEFR levels.
-More specifically, there is evidence that speakers with growing proficiency move away from fixed and highly repetitive expressions to cover more lower-frequency lemma-construction combinations, which is backed up by LFC per million and collexeme indices.
-Furthermore, when the writing samples are compared against a reference corpus, there is once again strong evidence that speakers expand their mental construction and the exemplar representations of lemma-construction combinations, which is supported by point 3 under section 4.1.
-Furthermore, there is evidence that as speakers gain more proficiency, the type token ratios show a positive trend, meaning that output becomes lexicogrammatically more diverse.
-This can provide partial evidence for how constructions are learned with highly repetitive and prototypical examples in them at earlier stages.
-We denied H2 and H3 on the basis of lack of evidence, that is, high frequency constructions do not necessarily stem from earlier CEFR levels and low frequency constructions do not emerge in later CEFR levels.
-Finally, we confirmed H4 as a natural consequence and byproduct of H1, namely that as proficiency increases there will be a lower score of attested constructions in the texts against a reference corpus.
+More specifically, there is evidence that speakers with growing proficiency move away from fixed and highly repetitive expressions to include more lower-frequency lemmaconstruction combinations, which is backed up by the data from LFC per million and collexeme indices.
+Furthermore, when the writing samples are compared against a reference corpus, there is once again strong evidence that speakers expand their mental construction and the exemplar representations of lemma-construction combinations, which is supported by point 3 in section 4.1.
+Furthermore, there is evidence that as speakers gain more proficiency, the type-token ratios show a positive trend, meaning that output becomes lexicogrammatically more diverse.
+This provides partial evidence for how constructions are learned through highly repetitive and prototypical examples at earlier stages of proficiency.
+We rejected H2 and H3 because of lack of evidence, that is, high frequency constructions do not necessarily stem from earlier CEFR levels and low frequency constructions do not emerge in later CEFR levels.
+Finally, we confirmed H4 as a natural consequence and byproduct of H1, namely that as proficiency increases there will be a lower score for attested constructions in the texts against a reference corpus.

-As such, the findings presented here confirm the central tenets of usage-based approaches.
-Namely, that language is an experience-based phenomenon and that constructions are first learned with high-frequency items in them, which are then expanded onto other lower-frequency items.
-The indices confirm the findings of previous studies and present evidence that constructions are learned in a piecemeal fashion and speakers use the highly repetitive and fixed expressions as training wheels (or item-islands) to cover and learn more constructions in upcoming proficiency levels and acquire more productivity, i.e., the constructions become more highly schematic.
+As such, then, the findings presented here confirm the central tenets of usagebased approaches.
+Namely, that language is an experience-based phenomenon and that constructions are first learned with high-frequency items being used in them, but are then expanded to incorporate other lower-frequency items.
+The indices confirm the findings of previous studies and present evidence that constructions are learned in a piecemeal fashion and language learners use the highly repetitive and fixed expressions as training wheels (or item-islands) to be able to incorporate and learn more constructions at higher proficiency levels and acquire more productivity, i.e., the constructions become more highly schematic.
 These findings can inform the teaching of foreign languages in the following ways:

-- a) repetition and recycling of constructions is important at earlier levels - b) speakers will not always show a developmental behavior with all constructions - c) presenting learners highly repetitive and prototypical examples of constructions should ideally be of help in learning constructions at especially earlier stages.
+- a) repetition and recycling of constructions is important at earlier levels; - b) speakers will not always show developmental behavior with all constructions; and c) presenting learners with highly repetitive and prototypical examples of constructions should ideally be of help in learning constructions, especially at earlier stages.

-Future studies are encouraged to take up this line of research and explore some of the shortcomings of this study, for instance the number of words in each subset and low number of constructions analyzed in constructional alignment and hypotheses.
+Future studies should be encouraged to take up this line of research and explore some of the shortcomings of this study, for instance the number of words in each subset and low number of constructions analyzed in constructional alignment and hypotheses.